5 Best Things To Do In Lorne, Australia - Updated 2023

 Updated

 There may be days in our busy lives when we wish to just ride away to a peaceful and serene place, wander like a lost kid, and simply be one with nature.
 If there is a place that can make this wishful thinking a reality it is Lorne, a small beach town in Australia.
 This hilly hinterland with its beautiful rain forest on one side and the wide sandy beaches on the other is one of the best places to experience true Australian culture and countryside cuisine.
-It is just a couple of hours drive from the city of Melbourne which makes it a perfect place for a weekend getaway.
-Here, are some of the activities that one must experience when visiting Lorne.
-Scroll below for the best things to do in Lorne, Australia.
+It is just a couple of hours’ drive from the city of Melbourne which makes it a perfect place for a weekend getaway.
+For comfy accommodation, you will find plenty of Airbnb vacation rentals that are fully furnished with modern amenities, which include the cozy cabin rentals as well.
+In the meantime, scroll below for the best things to do in Lorne, Australia.

 One of the biggest annual events during early January is the “Pier to Pub” swimming competition which attracts nearly 20,000 spectators from across the globe.
-It also holds the Guinness record of being the largest organized swimming competition.
+This outdoor activity in Lorne, Australia, also holds the Guinness record for being the largest organized swimming competition.
 Surf through the sea during the summer under the watchful protection of the coastal lifeguards and get a tan spending a day at the beach.
 At the end of the beach don’t forget to check out the Lorne Beach Pavillion, a beautiful swing bridge spanning the Erskine River mouth.
 A simple stroll along the beach with the tides hitting the feet along with a cup of coffee or a tasty snack at the Weatherboard Cafe can be one of the best ways to spend the sunrise and sunset at Lorne.

 Learn to Surf at Lorne on the Great Ocean Road